krashski/Statistical_Inference/README.md

 This exercise is asking you to use your knowledge of the theory given in class to relate the two distributions.
 Confused?
 Try re-watching video lecture 07 for a starter on how to complete this project.

-## Sample Project Report Structure
+### Sample Project Report Structure
 Of course, there are multiple ways one could structure a report to address the requirements above.
 However, the more clearly you pose and answer each question, the easier it will be for reviewers to clearly identify and evaluate your work.

 A sample set of headings that could be used to guide the creation of your report might be:

-    Title (give an appropriate title) and Author Name
+* Title (give an appropriate title) and Author Name
-    Overview: In a few (2-3) sentences explain what is going to be reported on.
+* Overview: In a few (2-3) sentences explain what is going to be reported on.
-    Simulations: Include English explanations of the simulations you ran, with the accompanying R code.
+* Simulations: Include English explanations of the simulations you ran, with the accompanying R code.
 Your explanations should make clear what the R code accomplishes.
-    Sample Mean versus Theoretical Mean: Include figures with titles.
+* Sample Mean versus Theoretical Mean: Include figures with titles.
 In the figures, highlight the means you are comparing.
 Include text that explains the figures and what is shown on them, and provides appropriate numbers.
-    Sample Variance versus Theoretical Variance: Include figures (output from R) with titles.
+* Sample Variance versus Theoretical Variance: Include figures (output from R) with titles.
 Highlight the variances you are comparing.
 Include text that explains your understanding of the differences of the variances.
-    Distribution: Via figures and text, explain how one can tell the distribution is approximately normal.
+* Distribution: Via figures and text, explain how one can tell the distribution is approximately normal.

+## Inference

+Now in the second portion of the class, we're going to analyze the ToothGrowth data in the R datasets package.

+* Load the ToothGrowth data and perform some basic exploratory data analyses
+* Provide a basic summary of the data.
+* Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose.
+(Only use the techniques from class, even if there's other approaches worth considering)
+* State your conclusions and the assumptions needed for your conclusions.

+Some criteria that you will be evaluated on:

+* Did you perform an exploratory data analysis of at least a single plot or table highlighting basic features of the data?
+* Did the student perform some relevant confidence intervals and/or tests?
+* Were the results of the tests and/or intervals interpreted in the context of the problem correctly?
+    Did the student describe the assumptions needed for their conclusions?